 Patiently Awakened – A Column by Teresa Wright-Johnson

 Last week was Invisible Illness Awareness Week, which ran from Oct 14-20.
 Awareness weeks are designed to bring attention to certain conditions, issues and situations.
 They are directed at creating ...
 Read more

 I have had the privilege of watching several children grow into adulthood, and witnessing their transformation has been priceless.
-I have experienced extreme joy, sorrow, pride, and disappointment; all of ...
+I have experienced extreme joy, sorrow, pride, and disappointment; all of the ...
 Read more

 March is recognized by the Multiple Sclerosis Association of America as MS Awareness Month.
 Awareness is a vital component of any illness.
-We must actively engage to collectively congregate ...
+We must actively engage to collectively congregate and ...
 Read more